utdata/icj-setting-up/setup-part-2.md

       node --version
       ```

-    - You should get a response that says you are using `v16.18.0`.
+    - You should get a response that says you are using a version, like `v18.18.0`.

 :::